-The good news is there is an easy solution to achieving your goals.
-According to a small study done by Dr. Gail Matthews at Dominican University in California, you are 42% more likely to achieve your goals if you write them down.
+So what is the solution to achieving your business goals?
+According to a small study done by Dr. Gail Matthews at Dominican University in California, you are 42% more likely to achieve your goals if you write them down and track them.
+Writing down your goals is the first step in tracking and moving toward them.
+The next step is charting those goals

-Writing down your goals helps you to narrow your focus on exactly what you want to accomplish.
+Charting your goals helps you to narrow your focus on exactly what you want to accomplish.
 It also plays a huge role in motivating you to complete the necessary steps to achieve your goals.
-By putting your goals down on paper, you are able to strategize and figure out the best steps to reach success.
+By putting your goals down on paper, you can strategize and figure out the best steps to reach success.
 When you don’t have a plan or even a clear destination, you don’t know how you can make your goal.

 Figure out Long-Term Goals